 Elegant Themes is a reputable company.
 The Divi Theme is updated regularly.
 There is sufficient tech support and built in video tutorials for every module.

 I have been a member of Elegant Themes since 2010.
 In 2015 I found out about Elegant Themes affiliate program (this is my affiliate link).
-I’m comfortable recommending their Themes and services based on my experience with them.
+I’m comfortable recommending their Theme and services based on my experience with them.
 They deliver excellence and more.

 If you’re still not sure